nbaudet/pinode/docs/dev_install.md

 Make sure that RabbitMQ was installed correctly by going to `http://localhost:15672/`.
 You should see the RabbitMQ login screen.

+Note: The script did not create a vhost, letting this option to you.

 The default user and password are `guest`. this account is only available from localhost, and you should change them if you plan to use RabbitMQ from other machines on your network.

+Note: If you would like to set another account, remember to select a vhost and give it the according privileges by clicking the **Set permission** button, in the Admin section of RabbitMQ

 ## Virtual environment